Rethinking GNNs and Missing Features: Challenges, Evaluation and a Robust Solution: Experimental Details

 \section{Experimental Details}

 All baseline and competitor methods are implemented using the official code released in their respective repositories, following the recommended training protocols and hyperparameter settings.
-For \gnnmi\ and \gnnmask, we adopt a standard GNN architecture where the convolutional layer type (Table~\ref{tab:hyperparam}), the number of layers (1-3), the learning rate ($10^{-4}$-$10^{-2}$), and the weight decay ($10^{-5}$-$10^{-3}$) are tuned via grid search on the validation set.
-All models are trained on the same data splits with early stopping to ensure a fair comparison.
+For \gnnmi\ and \gnnmask, \ff{as well as for \texttt{FP} and \texttt{PCFI}, where the GNN backbone is separable from the imputation strategy,} we adopt a standard GNN architecture where the convolutional layer type (Table~\ref{tab:hyperparam}), the number of layers (1-3), the learning rate ($10^{-4}$-$10^{-2}$), and the weight decay ($10^{-5}$-$10^{-3}$) are tuned via grid search on the validation set. \ff{For \texttt{GCNmf}, \texttt{GSPN}, \texttt{FairAC}, and \texttt{GOODIE}, instead, the GNN backbone is an integral part of the architecture and cannot be modified without altering the method itself, so we use the backbone specified in the original implementations.} All models are trained on the same data splits with early stopping to ensure a fair comparison.